abWasHere/my_portfolio/README.md

-### Hi there 👋,
-#### Audrey Belson, Full-Stack developer based in Paris, France
+### Audrey Belson, Full-Stack developer based in Paris, France 👋
 ![My pic open arms](https://github.com/abWasHere/my_portfolio/blob/master/./images/my-pic-moutain.jpg?raw=true)

-*For me every single day is made to learn, try or build something new.
+*For me every single day is made to learn, try or build something new.*
 I enjoy learning new libraries and frameworks.
-I also am interested in user experience and learning more about design.*
+I also am interested in user experience and learning more about design.

 ## Skills
 * MONGODB